 but unfortunately a very small reset button, you'll need a small thing like a ballpoint to push it in.
 It has four LEDs; a green power LED, an orange HDD activity LED and 2 yellow LEDs which can be used for various other things like SCSI LED or for your modem so the LED blinks when you receive a new mail or fax.
 And if you're wondering what the small rectangular hole is all about, it's used for the lock of the front door.

 Now we'll have a quick look on the rear of this case

 No PSU is included with this case by the way.
 From up to down we have first the PSU mounting plate.
 This can be taken out to make the installation of a PSU a bit easier.
 Under that we have the I/O plate.
 The one that was included with this case was a good one and not one of those sucky flimsy ones.
-Right of them you have the grills of the 2 fans.
-And finally we have 6 PCI brackets and one for a AGP videocard but this was already taken out.
-The 2 sidepanels were screwed to the back with 2 normal screws and they both have place for 4 screws.
+Right of them, you have the grills of the 2 fans.
+And finally, we have 6 PCI brackets and one for an AGP videocard but this was already taken out.
+The 2 side panels were screwed to the back with 2 normal screws and they both have a place for 4 screws.

 The side panel

 The name 'PlusView' is because of the big window in the left sidepanel.
 The left sidepanel has a handle and can be locked.
 It has a big window that can be easly removed